ChrisVatos/JavaScriptTutorialBook/Chapter_9/DOM.md

 → To select page elements to use within your JavaScript code:

-    → document.querySelector(): Return the first element within the document that matches the specified selector
+    → document.querySelector(): Returns the first element within the document that matches the specified selector

     → document.querySelectorAll(): Returns all elements within the document that match the specified selector

+        → Will return a static NodeList, which represents a list of the document's elements that match the specified group of selectors”

 → Both of these can be used to select page elements either by tag name, ID, or class.